joshvera/generative-effects/README.md

 f* :: Set Bucket -> Set Ball
 f* Set (First 3 2) (Second 1) = 3 2 1

-leftAdjointF :: Set Ball -> Set Bucket leftAdjointF [2, 3] = Set (Second 1) (Third 1 1 2 3)
+-- This map hence takes a set of balls, and tells you all the buckets that contain at least one of these balls. leftAdjointF :: Set Ball -> Set Bucket leftAdjointF [2, 3] = Set (Second 1) (Third 1 1 2 3)

-rightAdjointF :: Set Ball -> Set Bucket rightAdjointF [1] = Set (Second 1)
+-- This map takes a set of balls, and tells you all the buckets that only contain balls from the set. rightAdjointF :: Set Ball -> Set Bucket rightAdjointF [1] = Set (Second 1)
 ```